In this article we will look at supporting teachers in dealing with student emotions and how they connect to student learning.

 In helping to overcome negative emotions tied to math learning, students should be shown how concepts in math are really meant to enhance their problem solving skills.

-How students approach solving a problem could all they really need to understand when it comes to math if they can’t bring themselves to show positive emotions when it comes to learning math.
+How students approach solving a problem could be all they really need to understand when it comes to math if they can’t bring themselves to show positive emotions when it comes to learning math.

 Regualting Emotions in the Online Classroom